IanuReeves/Mac-Low-Power-Script/README.md

 UPDATE_INTERVAL=60
 ```
 ## Issues
 If MacOS 'blocks' the script from running in the background, please open Privacy and Security in Settings, and allow the program to be used.
-I didn't come across this issue in any of my tests, however if the script still doesn't work, attempt to re-enable the background process in the Login Items and Extensions page in Settings
+I didn't come across this issue in any of my tests, however if the script still doesn't work, attempt to re-enable the background process in the Login Items and Extensions page in Settings.

 ## Transparency
 This script does **NOT** access the internet or collect analytics.
 All code can be viewed, modified, and distributed freely in accordance with the GPL 3.0 License.